Skip to main content

 Resident performance is regularly reviewed to ensure satisfactory progress.
 Informal feedback from attendings with respect to medical knowledge, reports, diagnostic and therapeutic imaging plans is given.
 Formal written evaluations are completed by attendings, fellows, and all residents at the completion of each rotation.

-Each resident meets with the program director at least semiannually to review performance.
+Each resident meets with program leadership at least semiannually to review performance.

 Schedules